SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 <p><a href="/docs/beta"><span className="beta">Closed Beta</span></a></p>

-This page provides an overview of Sumo Logic **New UI**, currently in beta (slated for general availability in late 2024).
+This page provides an overview of the Sumo Logic **New UI**, currently in beta and slated for general availability in late 2024.

 <Iframe url="https://www.youtube.com/embed/shtEqnPL-sc?si=sR26VYLt9NnqqghL?rel=0"
         width="854px"